-NRI has obtained ISO 9001 certification for quality management systems for applicable information system construction projects that require a minimum prescribed amount of labor.
+NRI is certified to ISO9001, the international standards for Quality Management System, for applicable information system construction projects that require a minimum prescribed amount of labor.

-^{} QMS: an abbreviation of "Quality Management System."
+\ QMS: an abbreviation of "Quality Management System."

 NRI Standard Framework

 These are guidelines that containing standard processes for projects, as well as the activities and tasks to be carried out in each process, so that project quality and productivity increase through effective and efficient design and development in accordance with internal rules, project management, and review meeting audits taking place.